The Terrible Wife won the Florida Book Award in Poetry, Bronze Medal, 2014

 Terry Ann Thaxton is a fifth generation Floridian who spent most of her childhood roaming hundreds of acres of natural land surrounding her house.
 Much of the natural lands have since been bulldozed to make room for gated communities, and her childhood house is now a swanky restaurant.
 After graduating high school, she spent her twenties wondering why she wasn’t in college since, as a girl, other than the woods, school was her favorite place.
 Her father would not agree to pay for her (a girl) to attend college.
 At age 29, she decided to start college on her own.
 She earned her BA in English, followed by an MA in English, and then went on to earn her MFA from Vermont College.

 Her first book of poems, Getaway Girl (Salt, 2011) won the 18th Annual Frederick Morgan Poetry Prize, and her second book of poems, The Terrible Wife (Salt, 2013) was awarded the 2013 Florida Book Award--Bronze Medal.
-Her third book of poems Mud Song is forthcoming from Truman State University Press in September 2017.
+Her third book of poems Mud Song (Truman State University Press 2017) won the T.S.
+Eliot 2017 Poetry Prize.

 Her textbook Creative Writing in the Community: A Guide (Bloomsbury 2014) is a result of more than a decade of work, training college students to provide creative writing opportunities to community members who might not have the means to attend fee-based classes.
 She and her students have worked with alternative populations throughout Florida, including homeless shelters, nursing homes, treatment facilities, public schools, prisons, and domestic violence shelters.